Deadly Whispers: Plot

 The Actons are a blue-collar family living in a rural area in West Virginia.
 Tom and Carol have spent the early days of their marriage living in a tent, but the salvage yard Tom runs has allowed him to support his wife and three children Kathy, Peter and Crystal, and buy a house.
 A loving yet strict father, Tom is unhappy about the life choices of 19-year-old Kathy: she has dropped out of school and is now working in the office of her father’s business, but is dreaming of becoming a writer.
-Pretty and flirtatious, she is having an affair with Jim McDaniel, who works at the salvage yard, although he is married.
+Pretty and flirtatious, Kathy is having an affair with a married man, Jim McDaniel, who works at the salvage yard.
 Following numerous arguments with her father, she has plans of moving out of her parents’ home.

 One day Tom returns from work and reports Kathy missing.
-By his account, the two had agreed to meet a customer at a convenience store in order to buy a pick-up truck from him.
+By his account, the two had agreed to meet a customer at a convenience store in order to buy his pick-up truck.
 Kathy and the customer had gone for a test drive and never returned.
 Tom suspects Jim of being involved, while neighbor Betty believes Kathy might simply have run away and will return eventually.
 Carol remembers that in the days before her disappearance, Kathy had expressed worries that an ex-boyfriend might be stalking her.

 The body of a young woman matching Kathy’s description is found a few days later, shot several times and badly disfigured.
-Both Tom and Carol state that it is not Kathy, but police later identify her through her fingerprints.
-In the meantime Tom is beginning to act strange: he is out in the yard late at night, cutting the lawn with a pair of scissors and refusing to come into the house until he has finished.
+Both Tom and Carol state that the woman is not Kathy, but police later identify her through her fingerprints.
+In the meantime Tom is beginning to act strangely: he is out in the yard late at night, cutting the lawn with clippers and refusing to come into the house until he has finished.
 He is hearing voices that belittle him.

 Police follow the leads Tom has given.
 However, none of the witnesses has seen Tom, Kathy or the red Chevy pick-up truck Tom claims Kathy left in at the time in question, nor is there any other evidence to back up his version.
 But even when confronted with these facts, Carol continues to believe in Tom’s innocence.